UPCArtifacts/kotlinandroid/README.md

 |125.
 Apolline|science.apolline|Application for air pollution monitoring|May 27, 2018|https://github.com/Apolline-Lille/apolline-android|
 |127.
 App Launcher|com.simplemobiletools.applauncher|A simple holder for your favourite app launchers.|2018-05-23|https://github.com/SimpleMobileTools/Simple-App-Launcher|

+We found [two repositories linked with two apps each](docs/sharing_repo.md).
+We manually checked these repositories and as consequence we removed two apps.
+For the apps linked with the [repo1](docs/sharing_repo.md#repo1), we realized that the authors used different packages names in two different stores, F-Droid and GooglePlay, for the same app.
+For the apps linked with [repo2](docs/sharing_repo.md#repo2), we found that one of them is a plugin for the main app and this plugin does not have Kotlin code.

-* We tried to apply *H_sc* on 304 repositories (*H_apk &cup; H_gh*) but 7 repositories were not available.
+Finally, We tried to apply *H_sc* on 304 repositories (*H_apk &cup; H_gh*) but 7 repositories were not available.
 Then we analyzed 297 repositories and we found 244 repositories that contains Kotlin code.
 To see the complete list click [here](docs/final_kotlin_repos.md).
 It is important to mentioned that two repositories appear twice.

 |App name| Package Name| Description | Upload Date | Source-code repo|